Why Practice Yoga?

 There are many benefits to practicing yoga.
 For example, practicing yoga can help to reduce the physical effects of stress on the body because not only does yoga address the physical body, but also the mental and emotional aspects of ourselves.

-Studies have shown that practicing yoga asanas (postures), meditation, or a combination of the two, reduced pain for those with conditions such as:
+Studies have shown that pracitcing yoga asanas (postures), meditation, or a combination of these two can help reduce pain for those with conditions such as:

 Promotes our breathing

 Within yoga, there is more than practicing just the postures.
 There are also breathing exercises that teach us to take slower, more deep breaths.
 With the practice of this yogic breathing, our lung functionality improves and we also are increasing the amount of oxygen available to the body.

 Gives us a focus on the present moment

 The practice of yoga and meditation help us to bring awareness to the present moment; we are not stuck in the past or worried about the future, we are in the here and now of the present moment.
 This helps us to improve our coordination, concentration, memory and reaction time.
 When our focus is on the present moment rather than the past or future, we become more at peace and content with ourselves including the world around us, rather than wasting this precious time and energy with worry of the unforeseen future and anxiety from reminiscing of the unchangable past.

 Certain postures will help to improve flexibility, mobility and increase our range of movement/motion.
 Yoga is for any age, any body type, and any physical condition.
 Yoga is for everybody.
 Almost every beginner will be unable to touch their toes during their first yoga class.
 Remember, we all have to start somewhere and have different/unique journey's.
 Gradually with time and practice; the ligaments, tendons, and muscles will lengthen.
 This will increase the elasticity in our body, which helps to make poses doable.

 Creates more strength in our body